OpenFn/docs/docs/manage-projects/manage-credentials.md

 ---

 You can view the Credentials related to a Project under the Project `Settings > Credentials` page.
-In this article, you'll learn how to manage credentials.
+In this article, you'll learn how to manage your credentials related to a project.

 ### View all Project Credentials